Christmas prices to rise in Britain, truckers say | ExBulletin

 ($ 1 = 0.7311 pounds)

-Writing by Guy Faulconbridge; Additional reporting by Kate Holton and Jonathan Shenfield Editing by Alistair Bell
+(Written by Guy Faulconbridge; additional reporting by Kate Holton and Jonathan Shenfield Editing by Alistair Bell, Alexandra Hudson)

 Sources